joshgerdes/jekyll-uno/_posts/2021-08-08-avd-collect.md

 > This script was NOT created by me and comes 'As/Is', this article is merely intended to share the script to assit others in their AVD troubleshooting.
 >
 > This script is intended to help support Microsoft Customer Support with assisting customers, but was made publically accessible to assist with MS Support cases and Azure Virtual Desktop diagnostics.
 No data is automatically uploaded to Microsoft.
+>
+> Please be aware that the script may change and include new functionality not part of this article, please review the Changelog and Readme of the script directly.

 A lot of the information below is contained in the script readme _(including a list of the extensive diagnostics and log locations)_ and changelog; however, I am supplying this article for reference and to help share this nifty tool.